Archive for the ‘Dong’ Tag

 This easy to remember, simple to practice, and enjoyable Qigong takes about only 5 to 15 minutes to do and can be done at any speed you wish.
 Initially, move slowly and smoothly (concentrating on perfecting you movements) while keeping your feet straight, but as you improve you can turn your feet slightly to get a bow stance and add some more speed and energy.

-Advanced students can adapt this exercise into a high level skill.
-By learning to flow through the main Taiji stances as they turn from side to side.
-Turning from a bow stance and turn-into a side horse stance and then into a horse stance and then repeat as they turn out to the other side
+Advanced students can adapt this exercise into a high level skill by turning more, Dong Zeng Chen’s version is done like this.
+You can also add intensity by sitting lower in a horse stance, Tung Kai Ying’s version is done in this manner, but with out the waist turns of his brother’s.
+I like to play around with learning to flow through the main Taiji stances as I turn from side to side.
+Turning from a bow stance and turn-into a side horse stance and then into a horse stance and then repeat as they turn out to the other side.

 Repeating: bow—side horse—horse—other side horse—other side bow